Free shipping on all orders in the US!

-Carrier oils are 4 oz and comes with a pump.
+Carrier oils are 4 oz and come with a pump.

 Method: Solvent Extracted